NicoleJackson89/pp1-dream-wedding/README.md

 As a service provider, Dream weddings was created to showcase what we as wedding planners can do for couples who plan to get married in the near future.

-The site is directly targered to engaged couples who require assistance with thier overall wedding planning needs.
+The site is directly targets engaged couples who require assistance with their overall wedding planning needs.
 A gallery was added to provide a visual guide for the types of possible wedding themes and previous weddings created by us.

 ![Responsive](./assets/readme/am-i-responsive.png)

 ## User Experience

-The target market of this webpage would be all couples who are looking for guidance / assisstance with planning their wedding.
+The target market of this webpage would be all couples who are looking for guidance / assistance with planning their wedding.
 Couples looking for full-service / partial wedding planning service.

-Users will be looking for clear, easy to read information about what we as a company can offer to their stressfree wedding planning process.
+Users will be looking for clear, easy to read information about what we as a company can offer to their stress free wedding planning process.
 A photo gallery is provided as users will see this as a reference for the type of service we offer to our clients and previous work we have done.
-Pictures speak a million words in a website like this.
+Pictures speak a million words on a website like this.

- The webpage consists of three pages to seperate the different aspects of the website, with a easy to navigate nav bar at the top of each page, has a soft color pallette with no over whelming amounts of content to read through.
-At first glance the websage offers animation of the logo as well as a beautiful image of a table setting at a wedding we planned.
+The webpage consists of three pages to separate the different aspects of the website, with an easy to navigate nav bar at the top of each page, and has a soft color palette with no overwhelming amounts of content to read through.
+At first glance the webpage offers animation on the logo as well as a beautiful image of a table setting at a wedding we planned.

- A simple enquire form was added for users to add thier details if they wished to be contacted.
-The business contact details were also included as well as the location if users decided to visit the store.
+A simple enquiry form was added for users to add their details if they wished to be contacted.
+The business contact details are also included as well as the location if users decided to visit the store.

 ### Color Palette

-The color plalette used for the web page was considered, the look and feel I wanted for the website was soft but ellegant.
-I achieved this buy making use of both Hex and RGBA colors throughout the web page with a simple white background.
+The color palette used for the web page was considered, the look and feel I wanted for the website was soft but elegant.
+I achieved this buy making use of both Hex and RGBA colors throughout the webpage with a simple white background.

 ![Color palette](./assets/readme/colors.png)